 Aqualeak are leading specialists in water leak detection equipment and services.
 Our products and services include the supply, design, installation and maintenance of a wide range of flow, sensor and distance measuring systems from single zone water leak detector systems for the domestic market right through to complex multizone ones for commercial properties.
 Whatever your requirement we have the expertise to protect your property from costly and disruptive water damage.

-Flow, Sensor, Distance Measuring and BREEAM Water Leak Detectors
+Flow, Sensor, Distance Measuring and BREEAM Leak Detectors

 The monitored flow is constantly compared to preset and adjustable thresholds which reflect a property’s typical water usage.
 When these thresholds are exceeded, the device assumes an escape of water incident has occurred, immediately and automatically shutting a valve, isolating the supply line from the water mains and minimising the leak .

-A flow based water leak detector is often recommended for retrofit residential and small commercial applications due to their ability to monitor an entire property for water leaks from a single point, and the relative ease of installation.
+A flow based water sensor is often recommended for retrofit residential and small commercial applications due to their ability to monitor an entire property for water leaks from a single point, and the relative ease of installation.

-Sensor based water leak detection equipment works by using one or more of spot sensors, probes and cable/distance measuring cable, to identify water pooling.
+Sensor based water leak detectors work by using one or more of spot water sensors, probes and cable/distance measuring cable, to identify water pooling.
 When water is detected, this information is fed back to a central control panel which will act to stop water flow and/or raise an alarm.

 Sensor-based water leak alarm systems can be single or multi-zone.
 Single- zone systems monitor one specific area, while a multi-zone system can monitor up to 500 separate areas.

 Distance-measuring water leak detectors provide pinpoint accuracy in identifying where an escape of water has taken place.
-Using distance-measuring sensor cable, the below control panels can provide the location of a leak within a range of +/- one metre.
+Using distance-measuring sensor cable, the below control panels can locate water leaks within a range of +/- one metre.
 This type of system is appropriate for areas where long runs of water leak detection sensor cable are required, typically greater than 20m.

 BREEAM leak detection systems are capable of detecting major water leaks on the water supply between and within a building and the site boundary.